marcangelo1/Discord-Documentation/docs/Task1.md

 ## Creating a server

-**1.** Click the 'Add a Server' button, represented by a plus sign (+) icon on the left-hand side of the Discord's Home interface.
+**1.** Click the "Add a Server" button, represented by a plus sign (+) icon on the left-hand side of the Discord's Home interface.
 <figure markdown="span">
   ![](Assets/Task1 Assets/serverbutton.png){ width="650" }
 </figure>